Employing 100 – Building employer capability with the Employer Enablement Framework

 Employment gap

-Low levels of employment for people with disability is an entrenched problem that results in people with disability experiencing poverty and economic exclusion, employers missing out on talented employees and increased costs to governments.
-The unemployment rate for people with disability in Australia remains at 10% – almost triple the overall unemployment rate and it has not seen improvement in over three decades.
+Low levels of employment for people with disability remains an entrenched problem in Australia.
+Despite making up approximately 20% of the population, the unemployment rate for people with disability is around 10% – almost triple the overall unemployment rate, and it has not seen improvement in over three decades.

-The situation not only deprives people with disability of meaningful employment but also represents missed opportunities for employers.
-With high-growth industries experiencing high job vacancies and long placement times, tapping into this underutilised talent pool can address skill shortages, drive organisational success, and create inclusive workplaces which are good for everyone.
+This situation not only deprives people with disability of meaningful employment but also represents missed opportunities for employers.
+With high-growth industries experiencing significant job vacancies and long placement times, tapping into this underutilized talent pool can address skill shortages, drive organisational success, and create inclusive workplaces that benefit everyone.

 Program overview